| The Technician's

 especially in light winds.
 For instance, the best VMG

 by 5 knots wind is at a 155º route.
+The top diagram shows the VMG for

 various wind speeds.
 It shows that at winds of 18 knots,